A recent 2018 study found that 58% of companies don’t follow-up with their leads. Shocker.

 Meanwhile, businesses that respond in less than 5 minutes are 21x more likely to convert a lead than those who take over an hour to reply.

 While most of the study recommends responding in less than 5 minutes.
 I think we can agree that ensuring leads receive an update to their query is even better!

-Lead generation tools like Novocall’s click-to-call allows for that!
+Lead generation tools like Novocall’s click-to-call allow for that!
 Once leads have filled in lead forms, they select a time slot for a callback to be automated between themselves and the sales rep of the company.

-Lead will immediately be notified that a call has been scheduled and booked in their Google or Outlook calendars.
+The lead will immediately be notified that a call has been scheduled and booked in their Google or Outlook calendars.
 When the time for the call has arrived, Novocall will automate a call to connect the lead and the assigned sales rep.